 The Parthenon, which permanently closed in September 2016, was a Greektown staple.
 This legendary restaurant brought flaming saganaki to the world in 1968, the owners were among the friendliest people you can meet, and for 48 years was one of the most popular restaurants in Greektown.
 It definitely wasn’t my favorite place to eat, but I always respected the history and contribution to the Greek restaurant scene in Chicago.

-The Pan Hellenic Pastry Shop has been serving Greektown’s best Greek pastries and desserts since 1974.
+The Pan Hellenic Pastry Shop, also permanently closed, served Greektown’s best Greek pastries and desserts since it opened in 1974.
 It survived a devastating fire in 2010 that started at Costa’s Restaurant and took out the pastry shop, a Greek grocery store, and Greektown Music.
-It’s one of the neighborhood’s most beloved shops and well worth stopping into to try some of the pastries (or take home a dozen or two).
+It was one of the neighborhood’s most beloved shops.

 On Jackson Boulevard are two newer places that burst onto the scene and have been welcomed with a good following.
 Sister restaurants Philly’s Best and Gyro-mena share an entrance and both serve great tasting fast food with a little attitude.
 Philly’s Best has the best Philly cheesesteaks outside of Philadelphia.
 You can choose your type of bread, onions or not, and if you prefer cheese whiz.
 Try the cheesesteak egg rolls.
 They also have sandwiches, pizza by the slice, and other treats.